 16141 E 101st Street, Fishers

-Flat Fork Creek park is the perfect place to escape the hustle and bustle of suburban life to the trees.
-This part is famous for it’s treehouses and lengths of planked trails in the middle of wooded beauty.
-While there is a small fishing pond, there is not much opportunity to enjoy the water.
-The park is especially good for mountain biking and, at just under six miles, the Flat Fork Creek Loop allows for a little more distance for those looking for a challenge.
-The park is probably best known in Fishers for it’s 60 foot sledding hill–don’t miss this in the winter!
+Flat Fork Creek Park is the perfect place to escape the hustle and bustle of suburban life and be amongst the trees instead.
+This park is famous for its treehouses and lengths of planked trails in the middle of wooded beauty.
+There is a small fishing pond and great creek stomping opportunities.
+The park is especially good for rugged mountain biking and beginner dirt biking.
+At just under six miles, the Flat Fork Creek Loop allows for a little more distance for those looking for a challenge.
+The park is probably best known in Fishers for its 60-foot sledding hill-don’t miss this in the winter!

-The Geist Loop is a well maintained trail that runs parallell to Fall Creek Trail.
-With stunning views all along Fall Creek, this trail is a little more difficult and may not be suitable for younger kids. runs along Olio Road, E 116th Street, Brooks School Road, Fall Creek Road, and 96th Street.
+The Geist Loop is a well-maintained 6.74-mile trail that runs parallel to Fall Creek Trail.
+With stunning views all along Fall Creek, this trail is a little more difficult and may not be suitable for younger kids.
+The trail runs along Olio Road, E 116th Street, Brooks School Road, Fall Creek Road, and 96th Street.
 The Geist Loop is perfect as a 10K route with minimal road crossings.
-The Geist Loop connects with the Flat Fork Creek Loop, Bee Camp Creek Trail, AgriPark Loop, and runs parallel to portions of the Fall Creek Trail in Fishers.
+It connects with the Flat Fork Creek Loop, Bee Camp Creek Trail, and AgriPark Loop, and runs parallel to portions of the Fall Creek Trail in Fishers.

 Hamilton Proper Loop

 The nearly 3.5-mile loop of Hamilton Proper surrounds the Hawthorne Gold and County Club.
 You can park at the Hamilton Proper Park and take the trail along Hawthorn Ridge in the Hamilton Proper neighborhood.
 Hamilton Proper Park is most known for its multi-use fields, but the loop provides access to hiking and biking in north Fishers.

 10595 Eller Road